Portfolio Preparation Guidelines

 - Celebrities - Everyone likes to do drawings or paintings of their favorite celebrities, but most often, these are inspired by another artist's photographs.
 If you truly want to include a star piece, make sure that it is the art itself that is interesting, not just the fact that the subject is a celebrity.

 - Snapshots - Snapshots differ from photographs in that they tend to be quick remembrances of a vacation, party, occasion, etc. rather than thoughtfully conceived work.
 Photographs that are interesting compositionally through the use of tone, color, and point of view, however, would be worthwhile to include.

-The Department of Art and Design conducts portfolio interviews throughout the fall and spring semester and, for some programs, over the summer also Interviews are conducted one-on-one with one or more faculty members.
+After submitting your application and uploading your portfolio, you will have the option to attend an on-campus interview.
+Interviews are conducted one-on-one with one or more faculty members.
 During the interview you will show your sketchbook(s)/journal (this is important because it will give us insight into your creative process and your dedication to craftsmanship).
-You will show original examples of your work, respond to questions and discuss your interests in art.
-You will also have opportunity to ask questions of your own, so it's a good idea to prepare a list of things you would like to know about the university or the department in advance.
+You will show original examples of your work, respond to questions, and discuss your interests in art.
+You will also have opportunity to ask questions of your own, so it's a good idea to prepare a list of things you would like to know about the university or the Department in advance.
 Remember: You are not only being interviewed for acceptance into the university's program, but you are also considering whether studying art and design at Montclair State is the right choice for you. (note: Where travel to campus is prohibitive, applicants can opt to have their uploaded, online portfolios reviewed as their total submission.)

 Things to Do to Expand Your Vision